 Move forward by driving through the heel of your right foot while bringing your left leg forward until you are back to starting position, then step with your left leg into a lunge, repeating the pattern to complete one rep.

 Do 8 to 10 reps to complete one set.
-Perform five sets.

 5. Leg Press

-This is another classical quad exercise and you will also need access to the appropriate machine.
+This is another classical quad exercise, and you’ll also need access to the appropriate machine.

-To assume the right position, make sure to place your feet on the foot plate roughly hip-width distance apart while keeping the heels flat the entire time.
+To assume the right position, make sure to place your feet on the footplate roughly hip-width distance apart while keeping the heels flat the entire time.

 Next, grab the seat handles, carefully unlatch the sled from the safeties, then extend your knees to press the weight up until your legs are nearly straight, stopping just short of locking out.